Dracophyllum fiordense: Distribution

-Dracophyllum fiordense is endemic to the Fiordland and western Otago regions on the South Island of New Zealand and occurs in two main populations.
+Dracophyllum fiordense is endemic to the Fiordland and western Otago regions in the South Island of New Zealand and occurs in two main populations.
 The first is in the Mount Cook and Westland National Parks and the second is in Fiordland National Park.
 Research by David A. Norton published in 2018 in New Zealand Journal of Botany found that it occurs much further north than previously recorded.
 Norton found the species occurring 60 to 75 km further north (a 15% increase) than its previously known range, in the Waitaha and Hokitika River catchments.
 He hypothesised that this change in range was due either to: misidentification as D. traversii; simply not being found earlier; or more recent movement of the species further north.
 The third possibility, he suggested, may be a result of it evolving from glacial events from the south of the South Island; hence, it "may still be spreading northwards."

 Venter recorded in his 2009 thesis and 2021 revision of the genus that plants from the southern population, found in Fiordland, tend to have few or no branches off the main stem, with longer leaves and larger fruit than those of the other population.
-He hypothesised that this may be due to the higher elevation, as, for example, plants from valleys on Mt.
-Alexander reach 5 m, whereas others in more alpine regions reach just 50 cm.
+He hypothesised that this may be due to the higher elevation, as, for example, plants from valleys on Mount Alexander reach 5 m, whereas others in more alpine regions reach just 50 cm.
 The northern population, in Westland, typically has many-branched stems, much smaller fruit and shorter leaves.
 Norton claimed he had not seen individuals with as many branches as Venter had illustrated in his thesis in the northern population.
 The branches off the main stem, according to Norton, are only rarely present in southern plants, and when they are, they occur at the base of the plant.

 Habitat

 Dracophyllum fiordense grows on 50˚–80˚ steep mountain slopes from 50 to 1280 m.
 It typically occurs on north, north-west, or north-eastern facing slopes in gullies, ravines, ridges, or bluffs.
 Vegetation in these areas is commonly made up of moist lowland and subalpine forest, shrubland, or tussock grassland.
-Tree cover comes from silver beech (Nothofagus menziesii), tūpare (Olearia colensoi), mountain flax (Phormium cookianum), or tussock grasses (from the genus Chionochloa).
+Tree cover comes from silver beech (Nothofagus menziesii), tūpare (Macrolearia colensoi), mountain flax (Phormium cookianum), or tussock grasses (from the genus Chionochloa).
 Soil content is principally a brown clay loam formed from schist and gneiss and is often rich in humus.
 D. fiordense usually prefers sunny areas, but sometimes it can be found in places with light shade.
-These regions have high rainfall, though the plant also can gain moisture from the mist.
-A 2017 assessment using the New Zealand Threat Classification System classified it as "Declining", with an estimated habitat area less than 100 km2.
+Despite these regions having high rainfall, the plant also can gain moisture from the mist.
+A 2023 assessment using the New Zealand Threat Classification System classified it as "Declining", with an estimated habitat area less than 100 km2.